Water Dispenser Forbes

-What does water do in your body.
+What does water do in your body?
 Some children drink very much, others very little.
 But what is normal and healthy?
 How much fluid should a baby or child drink at least per day?
 And what about warm weather?

 Babies up to a year

 Do you breastfeed?
-Then it may be that your child poops a lot less often, because the nutrients in breast milk are almost completely absorbed in the body of your baby.
-With breastfed babies it is important to watch your baby and your breasts.
+Then it may be that your child poops a lot less often because the nutrients in breast milk are almost completely absorbed in the body of your baby.
+With breastfed babies, it is important to watch your baby and your breasts.
 You can decide whether he has drunk enough from your water dispenser Forbes.

 Drinking enough and eating later is extremely important for the development of your baby.
-But how do you know what your baby needs the first year in terms of nutrition?
+But how do you know what your baby needs in the first year in terms of nutrition?
 We have prepared a handy feeding schedule per month for you.

 tip.
 Bottled water, Tap water or filtered water.

 Your child has to drink about one litre per day from his first birthday to stay healthy.
 That's about five glasses a day.
 Until the age of four, your child needs two cups of milk a day to become big and strong.
 In addition, your toddler or toddler only needs to drink three glasses of water or other liquid to get the daily recommended litre.
 If your child does not like regular milk, then you can also choose to give him yogurt or curd cheese.
 This is not covered by drinking, so that means two extra cups of water or other moisture.
 For children with cow's milk allergy, soy drinks with added calcium and vitamin B12 are a good alternative.